 - include any other entitlement of, or payment payable to, the person or an associated person, or

 - entitle the person to two or more different categories of economic entitlements, the person is taken to have acquired an interest in the land of 100%.
-This is subject to the Commissioner determining a lesser percentage if he considers it appropriate in the circumstances.
+This is subject to the Commissioner determining a lesser percentage if they consider it appropriate in the circumstances.

 This is an integrity measure.
 Its purpose is to ensure economic entitlements are not understated by representing the benefits as fees, bonuses and other items.
 The provisions aim to ensure taxpayers accurately disclose what the various payments represent (e.g. a payment solely relates to reimbursement of the cost of construction and is not really a profit-sharing fee) so that the duty calculation is referable only to the economic entitlement acquired.